FC Eintracht Altona

 Fußball-Club Eintracht Altona was an early German football club from Altona, then an independent city near Hamburg.
-The short-lived club is notable as one of the founding members of the German Football Association (Deutscher Fußball Bund) in 1900 in Leipzig, where they were represented by a former team captain of SC Victoria Hamburg, Walter Sommeyer (also written Sommeier).
+The short-lived club is notable as one of the founding members of the DFB (Deutscher Fussball Bund or German Football Association) at Leipzig on January 28, 1900, where they were represented by a former team captain of SC Victoria Hamburg, Walter Sommeyer (also written Sommeier).

 Beginning in 1897, FC played a handful of seasons in the highest division of the Hamburger-Altonaer Fussballbund, until withdrawing one game into the second leg of the 1901/02 season.
 During its brief existence, the club performed poorly and was unable to score a goal in its abbreviated final campaign.

 Unrelated clubs using the same name were established in the 1940s and again in 2010.
 The latter side was removed from the league in 2014 as part of disciplinary action.